Microcredit: Understand Meaning, Features, Example and more

 • Credit unions

-Microcredit solutions are generally collateral-free, while some instruments may require collateral.
-Along with that, individuals looking into getting this facility get flexible repayment tenures and affordable interest rates.
+Microcredit solutions are generally collateral-free.
+However, some instruments may require collateral.
+Individuals looking into getting this facility also get flexible repayment tenures and affordable interest rates.

 Here are some attractive features offered by microcredit: